bhargavvader/personal/notebooks/text_analysis_tutorial/README.md

 ## Workshop

-This directory contains the Jupyter Notebook which will be followed during the workshop.
+This directory contains the Jupyter Notebook which will be followed during the workshop/tutorial.

 It largely follows the structure of the [News Classification](https://github.com/RaRe-Technologies/gensim/blob/develop/docs/notebooks/gensim_news_classification.ipynb) notebook, with the major difference being in the pre-processing done by spaCy instead of NLTK.